muppet9010/factorio-muppet-streamer/README.md

 Features
 -----------

-- Option to disable freeplay's rocket counter GUI, introduction message and rocket win.
+- Mod options to disable freeplay's rocket counter GUI, introduction message, rocket win conditon and set starting map reveal area.
 - Can add a team member limit GUI & research for use in Multiplayer by streamers.
 Supports commands.
 - Can schedule the delivery of some explosives to a player via command.
 - A leaky flamethrower that shoots for short bursts intermittently.